barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/electrolytics-img7041.jpg)

 Header pins can join a small PCB onto the main board.
 They are designed to let you break off the number you need.
 Use needle nose pliers to hold steady the pins you'll keep and use your fingers to snap off the rest.

 ![](img/header-pins-img7080.jpg)

 <h2>4.
 Construction Step-By-Step</h2>

 You should now be ready to build your Griduino.
-Here is a step-by-step progression through the assembly process in a recommended order.
-This order is not compulsory, however it has been chosen to ensure that smaller components are fitted before larger components that may make them difficult to reach for soldering.
-It is **strongly recommended** that you only unpack one component at a time: that which you are currently installing.
+We recommend this step-by-step progression through the assembly process, chosen to install the smaller components before the larger components which makes them easier to solder into place.
+We recommend that you only unpack one component at a time: that which you are currently installing.

 <h3>Step 1: U3 Voltage Regulator</h3>